 Do you know how much the home you want to buy or sell is worth?
 You can simply go on one of those real estate websites and use their estimate, right?
-Well, the (now former) doesn’t rely on these numbers so you probably shouldn’t either.
+Well, the (now former) CEO of a leading real estate website doesn’t rely on these numbers so you probably shouldn’t either.
 Sure, computers can crunch numbers based on a property’s location, square footage, and bed/bath configuration.
 But computer algorithms can’t evaluate the condition of the property, interior features, or updates.
 These factors can have a huge impact on the home’s value.
 Follow these steps to value any property the right way.

 “Comps” or comparable properties are the starting point for determining the value of residential real estate.
 Ideally, you want to find at least three properties that sold within the past 6 months.
 Make sure the comps you’re using have characteristics and features that are similar to your property.
 Model-matches are best.
 If those aren’t available, find properties that are nearby and similar in style.
 Also, the more recent the sale, the better.
 Avoid outliers (high or low) that will skew your results.
 Use these comps to set a baseline value for the home.

 Step 2: Adjust for Size, Features, and Condition